The Wayƒarers Journal ©

 Indigenous People

-The National Wildlife Refuge s home to some 35 villages, which has a population for about 25,000 people.
-Most all of these people are indigenous peoples who are of Yup′ik Eskimo origin and live in their traditions manner and life a subsistence lifestyle.
-This lifestyle is a way of living where individuals and families produce their own food and necessities, rather than buying them.
-This can involve strategies like hunting, fishing, foraging, and subsistence agriculture, and is often tied to a culture′s specific traditions and worldview.
-This lifestyle is the core of the life in rural Alaska.
+Subsistence Lifestyle is a way of living where individuals and families produce their own food and necessities, rather than buying them.
+This can involve strategies like hunting, fishing, foraging, and agriculture, all of which is often tied to culture′s specific traditions, and that person′s or tribe′s worldview.

 Living a true subsistence lifestyle is not easy, and is not done out of desperation.
 It involves dedicated time and skill, as well as financial investment in equipment and fuel.
 Also required is a lot of dedicated time for harvesting, processing, distributing, and preserving food.
 Subsistence provides pride in what one does, why that one does it, and for whom it is done for.